Tchibo/sap-developer-roadmap/cloud-developer-roadmap/BTP/Roles.md

 Roles are typically defined and managed in the [[SAP BTP Cockpit]], where administrators can assign them to users or groups according to business requirements.

+> [!toDo] Mention attributes as further way of role personalization
+> For row level authorization attributes play an important role.
+Might be good to mention them here so as to check authorization on sales org or company code etc. level.

 **Summary**
 Roles in [[SAP BTP|SAP Business Technology Platform]] enable restriction and control of actions within applications and services by granting specific permissions to defined user groups, supporting secure and flexible access management.